rosscushing/HAcalc/README.md

 ## Features

-- Calculate trade-in values for hearing aids less than 5 years old with a sliding scale based on the original purchase price.
+- Calculates trade-in values for hearing aids less than 5 years old with a sliding scale based on the original purchase price, model, year purchase and with different values for those purchased directly from us and those not.
-- Special conditions for hearing aids purchased 5 years ago or more, with different values for those purchased directly from us and those not.
+- Special conditions for hearing aids purchased 5 years ago or more.

 ## Installation

 No installation is necessary.
-You can run this project directly from any modern web browser.
+You can run this project directly from any web browser.

 ## Usage